CanadianADLlab/UnityXRTools/README.md

 <h3>InteractableObject</h3>

 This script enables objects to be grabbed.
-Attatch to any object with a collider and a rigidbody to enable grabbing.
+Attach to any object with a collider and a rigid body to enable grabbing.
 <br>
 Public var descriptions
 <br>